 Address: Kita-ku Nakanoshima 3-2-4

-Through and through, there’s hardly a classier choice for where to stay in Osaka than the Conrad Osaka.
-This luxurious 5-star hotel flabbergasts with swoon-worth skyline views and a modern elegance unmatched among all the best places to stay in Osaka.
+There’s hardly a classier place to stay in Osaka than the Conrad Osaka.
+This luxurious 5-star hotel flabbergasts guests with its swoon-worthy skyline views and modern elegance.

-At the heart of the Conrad experience are spacious rooms set with ultra-stylish avant-garde decor that makes an immediate impact.
-Couples will love getting drenched in the deep soaker tubs, set to romantic city views shining in through floor-to-ceiling windows.
+At the heart of the Conrad experience are its spacious modern rooms.
+The suites are set with ultra-stylish avant-garde decor that makes an immediate impact.
+Couples will love getting drenched in the deep soaker tubs.
+They’re set to romantic city views shining in through floor-to-ceiling windows.

-Flanked by panoramic skyline views and possessing a deeply warm ambiance, the heated indoor pool of Conrad Osaka is a step above the norm.
-For even deeper relaxation, don’t miss a visit to the on-site Conrad Spa where unique treatments like aromatherapy and a sake bath—yep, you heard right!—await.
+The heated indoor pool of Conrad Osaka is a step above the norm.
+It’s flanked by panoramic skyline views and possesses a warm ambiance.
+For even deeper relaxation, don’t miss a visit to the on-site Conrad Spa.
+At the spa, unique treatments like aromatherapy and a sake bath—yep, you heard right!—await.

-While Conrad Osaka is just two quick subway stops from Umeda, where the city’s gastronomical brilliance shines, the hotel’s several on-site restaurants and lounge provide ample excuses to stick close by.
-Set to a 40th-floor panorama, the European and Asian fusion of Atmos Dining is perfect for a small taste of home while the teppanyaki and sushi of KURA delivers a full Osakan food experience.
+Conrad Osaka is two subway stops from Umeda, where the city’s gastronomical brilliance shines.
+The hotel also has several on-site restaurants and lounges.
+You’ll have ample excuses to stick close by.
+Set to a 40th-floor panorama, the European and Asian fusion of Atmos Dining is perfect for a small taste of home.
+The teppanyaki and sushi of KURA deliver a full Osakan food experience.

 Still not sure of where to stay in Osaka?
 Here are a couple last minute suggestions:

-- Want to stay in an exciting neighbourhood without breaking the bank?
-The modern rooms of the new Red Roof Inn & Suites Osaka Namba Nipponbashi are excellent value, especially considering its prime Namba location.
+• Want to stay in an exciting neighbourhood without breaking the bank?
+The modern rooms of the new Red Roof Inn & Suites Osaka Namba Nipponbashi offer excellent value.
+The hotel sits in a prime Namba location.

-- Got a little more to spend on a mid-range hotel?
-The spacious modern rooms at the 4-star Mitsui Garden Hotel Osaka Premier, set on the quieter island of Nakanoshima, are among the best in the price range.
+• Got a little more to spend on a mid-range hotel?
+The spacious modern rooms at the 4-star Mitsui Garden Hotel Osaka Premier are among the best in the price range.
+The hotel is set on the quieter island of Nakanoshima.
 For a mid-range hotel in a more energetic area, the glamorous Hotel Nikko Osaka is always bound to impress.

-- Craving the ultimate in Osakan luxury?
-Battening down at the St. Regis Osaka—with its signature butler service and sophisticated guest rooms—is about as fantastic a luxury hotel experience as any in the world.
+• Craving the ultimate in Osakan luxury?
+Battening down at the St. Regis Osaka.
+With its signature butler service and sophisticated guest rooms, it’s as fantastic a luxury hotel experience as any in the world.